 2. Capitalize vs. Expense: know the difference

-For SaaS businesses, capitalizing software development costs is another consideration.
+For SaaS business owners, capitalizing software development costs is another consideration.
 Any software development efforts that add long-term value may also be capitalized and amortized over time.

 3. Establish the amortization period